Budibase/website/content/blog/updates/introducing-budibase-new-logo.md

 ## Determining who we are and where we stand

-Members from across the company participated in a number of workshops to deterimine "Who we are".
+Members from across the company participated in a number of workshops to determine "Who we are".

 ![brand workshop exercise](https://res.cloudinary.com/daog6scxm/image/upload/v1698235271/cms/new-branding/CleanShot_2023-10-25_at_12.59.39_2x_rxfvgk.webp)